Ila-bura/mewmes/README.md

 <img src="readme/compiled.png" >
 </details>

-- For good measure, I ran the jsx files through this [eslint](https://eslint.org/play/).
+- For good measure, I ran the JSX files through this [eslint](https://eslint.org/play/).
-- These are the settings I used for this validator so as not to get unrelated javascript errors as a result of the html tags in jsx.
+- These are the settings I used for this validator so as not to get unrelated javascript errors as a result of the html tags in JSX.

 <details><summary>Settings</summary>
 <img src="readme/eslint_settings.png" >